AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-09-jekyll-comment-system-github-issues.md

 **However, I don't recommend doing this** for the same reason that we're deferring our API request until the user scrolls to the bottom of the page: Why fetch resources that we don't need unless a user expects the comments to show up?
 In other words, we shouldn't just stick these directly in the HTML—we should load them in our JavaScript only after a user has scrolled to the comments section.
 Better yet, if the GitHub API returns no comments, we won't even bother loading these scripts, saving the user even more bandwidth and making Lighthouse happy.

+There are two approaches you can take here to defer loading dependencies, depending on whether you're using a module bundler like Webpack or if you're just using vanilla JS without any bundler.
+The first approach is the more universal one and doesn't involve Webpack, but it can feel a bit hacky and old-fashioned.
+The better approach is to install these packages as node modules and use dynamic imports to load them as chunks at run time.

-So, we'll load these scripts using JavaScript by creating `script` elements, setting their `src` attributes, and appending them to the DOM body.
+To keep this post accessible to most readers, I'll load these scripts using JavaScript by creating `script` elements, setting their `src` attributes, and appending them to the DOM body.
 However, since scripts are loaded asynchronously, they may get loaded out of order.
 This means we'll need some way to hold off on rendering the comments until *all* of the dependencies have loaded, in whatever order that may be.
 To do that, we'll use a simple object like this to keep track of which dependencies have loaded:

 {% include codeHeader.html file="_includes/comments.html" %}
 ```javascript